Search Blogs

 4. Roland Park

-Why it is safe: Established as one of the first planned suburbs in the United States, Roland Park remains one of the safest neighborhoods in Baltimore. it is known for it is wide streets, manicured landscapes, and a strong sense of community, supported by neighborhood associations and watch groups.
+Why it's safe: Roland Park was one of the first planned suburbs in the U.S. and is still counted among the safest neighborhoods in Baltimore.
+It's famed for its broad streets, neatly kept gardens, and a strong sense of belonging, which is reinforced by the presence of neighborhood associations and watch groups.

 Crime Rate: Approximately 60% lower than the city average